-Timetable for implementing management and provisions for security and protection of infrastructure Initial management activities will concentrate on securing each cave site with chain link fencing, posting signs, and removing trash and debris from the caves and surrounding areas.
+Timetable for implementing management and provisions for security and protection of infrastructure

+Initial management activities will concentrate on securing each cave site with chain link fencing, posting signs, and removing trash and debris from the caves and surrounding areas.
 Each cave also will be monitored to determine its current usage by bats and each site's natural resources, including listed species of flora and fauna, will be inventoried.
 Current management is based on ongoing and previous monitoring information.
 A management plan will be developed outlining long-term management strategies for the project on a cave-by-cave basis.
-Management considerations will include, but will not habitat restoration or enhancement.
+Management considerations will include, but will not be limited to, site protection, biological monitoring, educational and recreational opportunities, and habitat restoration or enhancement.